alexwebgr/my-contacts/README.md

 - Delete

 ### Run locally
-The following instructions are Ubuntu but similar actions are needed in all operating systems.
+The following instructions are for Ubuntu but similar actions are needed for all operating systems.

 In order to run locally you will need to
 - clone the repo
-- run npm install (assuming node, npm and bower are already installed)
+- run `npm install` (assuming node, npm and bower are already installed)
 - a web server like apache
 - php
 - mod_php module for apache